 The Singapore Pass

-The HiPPO Singapore Pass is based on number of sights (with upgraded options available).
+The Singapore Pass is based on number of sights and/or days (with upgraded options available) and includes public transportation.
 The Singapore Pass also includes some sights not available with other cards, like the Singapore Flyer and Tiger Brewery Tour.

-Top Tip: Fare calculators, route maps and an explanation of card types can be found on the official public transport website.
+Top Tip: Find the most current fares (along with a fare calculator), route maps and an explanation of card types on the official SG public transport website.